st-kurilin/blogator/README.md

  To start use it you need to perform just few steps

-  1. Install blogator (**TODO:** will be described latter).
+  1. Download [blogator script][bl-distrib]
+  2. Install dependencies with `pip3 install markdown` and `pip3 install pystache` commands
-  2. Create file that will describe your blog.
+  3. Create file *BLOG_FILE* that will describe your blog.
 It could be as simple as

         title:           Blogging
         annotation:      keep calm and blog on